Virtual Registration is Now Open!

 12:20 p.m.
 Networking Luncheon

 1:25 p.m.
-Panel Discussion: Developing Leaders in the Human-Machine Era
+Fireside Chat: Developing Leaders in the Human-Machine Era

 As intelligent systems take on a greater share of decision-making and operational work, manufacturing leaders face a new kind of challenge: guiding hybrid teams of people and machines toward shared goals.
 The next generation of leaders must blend technological fluency with strategic foresight while fostering cultures of trust and adaptability.
 This discussion will explore the evolving traits and mindsets manufacturers will need most and how companies are identifying and developing their future leaders.